strmlineapp-ux/agileflow/docs/data-documentation.md

 The application uses a combination of the `isAdmin` flag and the `roles` array to dictate a user's permissions and capabilities.
 There are two main categories:

-1.  **System-Level Roles**
+1.  **Admin Groups & Roles**
-    *   **Description**: These are high-privilege roles that grant broad, application-wide permissions.
+    *   **Description**: These are high-privilege groups that grant broad, application-wide permissions.
 They are checked directly in the code to control access to entire pages or administrative features.
     *   **Types**:
         *   **Admin**: The highest-level role, controlled by the `isAdmin` boolean flag on the `User` object.
 It grants universal access.
-        *   **Custom Admin Roles** (e.g., "Service Admin"): These roles are defined as `CustomAdminRole` objects within `AppSettings`.
+        *   **Admin Groups** (e.g., "Service Admin"): These groups are defined as `AdminGroup` objects within `AppSettings`.
 They allow for a granular hierarchy of permissions between the main `Admin` and standard users.
     *   **Management**: The `Admin` status is managed on the **Admin Management** page.
-Custom Admin Roles are also created, ordered, and assigned to users on this page.
-Assigning a user to one of these roles adds the role's `name` to the user's `roles` array.
+Custom Admin Groups are also created, ordered, and assigned to users on this page.
+Assigning a user to one of these groups adds the group's `name` to the user's `roles` array.

 2.  **Badges (Team-Specific)**
     *   **Description**: These are functional roles (now called "Badges") defined within a specific `Team` and are used for contextual assignments, such as assigning a "Camera Operator" to a specific event.
 They are grouped into **Badge Collections**.